experimentarium/times/docs/part-4/04-results-attributes.md

   - Annual implied costs of endogenous trade, valued according to the marginal(s) of the trade equation of process p.
 Undiscounted
 * - Cost_NPV
   - p,c
   - Total discounted costs by component.
-See Table XX below for components, and Part III, Section {numref}`%s <controls-affecting-solution-reporting>` for reporting options.
+See {numref}`Part III, section %s <controls-affecting-solution-reporting>` for reporting options.
 * - COST_Salv
   - p
   - Salvage value of investment cost, taxes and subsidies of process (p) with vintage period (v), for which the technical lifetime exceeds the end of the model horizon, value at year EOH+1.